marcua/tweeql/README.md

 Tweets are hardly data on their own.
 Most meaningful uses of the tweet stream will require some finessing of the data that comes from the stream.
 As such, you can run functions that infer information or derive structure from the various fields that TweeQL offers by default.
 These functions can appear anywhere a field appears in a query.
 The functions that come with TweeQL are

  * `strlen(val)` takes `val` (a string) and returns the length of the string.
 Example: `SELECT strlen(text) AS length FROM twitter_sample` will print the length of the text of each tweet.
  * `sentiment(val)` takes a string `val` and returns the sentiment of the text (sentiment classification).
 A positive value indicated positive sentiment, a negative one indicates negative sentiment, and 0 indicates neutral or no discernible sentiment.
 The magnitude of the value is used for aggregation---it does not indicate strength of the sentiment---and represents the inverse of the recall of the classifier for positive and negative tweets.
-Example: `SELECT sentiment(text) AS sentiment FROM twitter_sample` will return the sentiment of tweets on the gardenhose.
+Example: `SELECT sentiment(text) AS sentiment FROM twitter_sample` will return the sentiment of tweets on the Spritzer stream.
  * `tweetLatLng("lat")/tweetLatLng("lng")` returns the latitude or longitude of the tweet.
 If the tweet is geotagged (e.g. by a mobile device), this precise value is used.
 If no geotagging information is provided, we use a geocoding service to get latitude and longitude values for the user-specified `location` field.
 Example: `SELECT tweetLatLng("lat") AS latitude, tweetLatLng("lng") AS longitude, screen_name FROM twitter_sample;` returns the latitude, longitude, and username of twitter users tweeting on the stream.
  * `floor(val, granularity)` returns the floor of a floating-point value to the granularity of `granularity`.
 Example: `SELECT floor(tweetLatLng("lat"), .5) AS latitude, floor(tweetLatLng("lng"), .5) AS longitude, screen_name FROM twitter_sample;` rounds the latitude and longitudes in the previous example to the multiple of .5 less than or equal to the actual value.
  * `temperatureF(val)` returns the temperature in Fahrenheit described in the string `val`.
 Performs a regular expression match along the lines of "...(floating-point number)°(C|F)..." which matches strings such as "...35°C..." and "...35°F...".
 When a Celcius temperature is matched, converts to Fahrenheit.
 Example: `SELECT temperatureF(text) as temperature, tweetLatLng("lat") as latitude, tweetLatLng("lng") as longitude FROM twitter WHERE (text contains 'c' or text contains 'f') AND temperature != NULL;` retrieves a lot of temperatures and latitude/longitude pairs expressed on the stream.